Dog-Face-Development/PyAvatar/README.md

 ## How To Use

+To run the application, you can use [Git and the Python Interpreter](https://github.com/Dog-Face-Development/PyAvatar/main/README.md#git), which allows you to clone and run the application, or [`pip`](https://github.com/Dog-Face-Development/PyAvatar/main/README.md#pip) to create a command line application.

+### Git

 To clone and run this application, you'll need [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/) installed on your computer.
-If you would rather not use Git, you can just download the scripts from GitHub above.
+If you would rather not use Git, you can just download the script from GitHub above.
 From your command line:

 ```bash
 # Clone this repository